jnunezt/apigee-opdk-ansible/README.md

 1. Please update [credentials](README-credentials.md) and license.
 1. Please review and update the runtime attributes as needed.
 Update common installation attributes like `opdk_version` that is stored in `~/.apigee/custom-properties.yml`.
+1. Use `ansible-playbook` to [uninstall](post-installations/README-uninstall-platform.md) in case you need to clean the node (s) of other previous installations.
 1. Use `ansible-playbook` to [install infrastructure prerequisites](installations/README-install-prerequisites-platform.md) the platform.
 1. Use `ansible-playbook` to [check](infrastructure/port-requirements/README-port-requirements-platform.md) the ports of platform.
 1. Use `ansible-playbook` to [install](installations/README-install-platform.md) the platform.